-The Federal German Employment Agency (Bundesagentur für Arbeit, BA) is the most important public producer of labour market data in Germany.
-Although the amount of micro data with high research potential was huge, the transfer of these data to external researchers was rather limited before 2004.
-Data privacy regulations and especially the lack of standardised ways of data access constrained the dissemination of these data to the research community.
-In order to facilitate data access several attempts have been made by the Institute for Employment Research (IAB) in the 1990s.
-But none of these attempts succeeded in transparent and systematic ways of data access for external researchers.
+The German Federal Employment Agency (Bundesagentur für Arbeit, BA) is the most important public producer of labour market data in Germany.
+Although the amount of microdata with high research potential was huge, the transfer of these data to external researchers was rather limited before 2004.
+Data privacy regulations and especially the lack of standardized data access methods constrained the dissemination of these data to the research community.
+Several attempts were made by the Institute for Employment Research (IAB) in the 1990s to facilitate data access.
+But none of these attempts succeeded in transparent and systematic data access methods for external researchers.